jakeYeager/public-quakeworks-main/project/almanacs/readme.md

 description: Information resource for the Earth-tide almanacs.
 ---

-# Almanac FAQ

-The Earth-tide almanac is designed to show earthquake occurrences through time.
+The Earth-tide almanac is designed to simply show earthquake occurrences through time.
 Historical earthquake activity is plotted in simple visualizations to show when events occurred relative to the Earth’s orbit around the Sun.
 These visualizations help illustrate that not only is the Earth’s orbit locked in the Sun’s gravity, but also the shape of the Earth is slightly contorted throughout the year.
 In turn this contortion effects the brittle surface, or crust of the Earth.
 Using earthquake activity as an indicator, the  visualizations can offer a perspective of when the crust compresses and relaxes.

 ## Visualization Setup